izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :align: center
 ```

+We proceed analagously to the CHSH case.
 First the Bell operators and the bound are sandwhiched between two generic quantum states $|\psi\rangle$.

 \begin{equation}
 \langle \psi | - A_1 - A_2 - B_1 - B_2 - A_1 \otimes B_2 - A_2 \otimes B_1 + A_2 \otimes B_2 \\